mjspriggs/overview/whats-new/index.md

 If you're looking for updates about products that are available on {{site.data.keyword.Bluemix_notm}}, check out the [Announcements page](https://www.ibm.com/cloud/blog/announcements){: external} on the {{site.data.keyword.Bluemix_notm}} blog.
 {: tip}

+## Scoping support cases to what matters to you
+{: #create-case-process}

+New as of: 15 July 2021

+When you create a case in the {{site.data.keyword.Bluemix_notm}} Support Center, you now have options to narrow the subject of your case to a specific topic that's most closely related to the issue you're experiencing.
+As a result, you can ensure that your support case gets routed to the appropriate support engineer and resolved as efficiently as possible.
+For more information, see [Creating support cases](/docs/get-support?topic=get-support-open-case#creating-support-case).

 ## Service-level discounts for accounts with the Pay as you go with Committed Use billing model
 {: #service-level-discount-paygo}